Ben-Ganon/Obsidian_Olympus_DnD/Lore - do not read!/Athens Encounter.md

 The ruling class host extravagant parties, and even some common citizens are invited to join the merriment.
 The cold does not stop the way of life here, but everyone can feel the weight of worry smothering the excitement.
 There is worry winter will simply never leave, and with only a year's worth of food stored, this may be an inconvenient year, to say the least.
-Even so, all of Athens is partaking in the events, hoping their sacrifices and joy echo to the heavens.
+Even so, all of Athens is partaking in the events, hoping their sacrifices and joy echo to the heavens above.

 Unbeknownst to our intrepid Heroes, the cult of the bull have infiltrated the Council, and are looking out for Heroes on quests to aid the Olympians.